DANS-KNAW/dans-datastation-architecture/docs/index.md

 * _Interfaces_.
 The Data Stations have a number of interfaces, both internal and external.
 For more information, see the sections about [internal interfaces](./internal-interfaces.md) and about [external interfaces](./external-interfaces.md).
 * _Migration_.
-DANS is currently in the process of migrating all datasets from the legacy repository system EASY to the Data Stations and/or the DANS Data Vault.
-For more information, see the section about [migration](./migration.md).
+The Data Stations are the successor of the legacy repository system [EASY]{:target=_blank}, which was in use from 2007 until 2024.
+Some parts of this documentation still contain references to EASY, but these will be removed as we are wrapping up the migration process.
 * _Development_.
 The Data Stations are developed by the DANS Core Systems Team.
 For more information about the development environment, see the section about [development](./dev.md).

 [DANS website]: {{ dans_website }}
+[EASY]: {{ easy }}